DevExpress-Examples/blazor-ai-chat-mcp-resources/README.md

 The solution consists of two projects:

-- [AIChatMcpServer](CS/AIChatMcpServer): An MCP server that provides tools, resources, and prompts to the client Blazor application.
+- [AIChatMcpServer](CS/AIChatMcpServer): An MCP server that supplies tools, resources, and prompts to the client Blazor application.
 - [AIChatMcpClient](CS/AIChatMcpClient): A Blazor Server application that hosts the DevExpress AI Chat component and consumes MCP server capabilities.

 ## Setup and Configuration